inrupt/solid-client-js/README.md

 `solid-client-authn` is a suite of libraries designed to authenticate with Solid identity servers.
 The libraries include different modules for different deployment environments:

-[@inrupt/solid-client-authn-browser](https://github.com/inrupt/solid-client-authn-browser) allows apps running in a browser to authenticate against a Solid server.
+[@inrupt/solid-client-authn](https://github.com/inrupt/solid-client-authn) allows apps to authenticate against a Solid server.
 This is necessary when the resources on your Pod are not public.

 ## Vocabularies and interoperability - solid-common-vocab-rdf